top of page

 In 1845 John Baldwin founded the educational institution now known as Baldwin Wallace University, a highly regarded church related co-educational liberal arts college with a renowned Baldwin Wallace Conservatory of Music.

-Located adjacent to the Cleveland Hopkins Airport and the interstate highway system, Berea is just 14 miles from Cleveland Public Square.
+Getting here is easy, too.
+Berea sits right next to Cleveland Hopkins International Airport and the interstate highway system, putting you just 14 miles from Cleveland’s Public Square and all the opportunities the city offers.